ST. PETE BEACH

 If you're looking for a hotel slightly less stately, St. Pete Beach has the highest number of hotel/motel rooms of any community along the Suncoast - more even than Clearwater Beach!!
 Check out our site for a list of motels and hotels in the area.

 If you are looking for someplace to call home during your stay in St. Pete Beach, Resort Rentals has listings all along the Gulf Beaches.
 The Partida Home, on Boca Ciega Bay in St. Pete Beach, is a great two bedroom, two bathroom home with a pool, just blocks away from the beach.
-For additional places to stay, visit the Pinellas County Superior Small Lodging website to see a list of small properties that have passed a rigorous annual inspection.

 For more information about St. Pete Beach, visit the City of St. Pete Beach website for city news, library hours, information on basketball, softball, volleyball and other leisure activities, activities for children 5-12 and activities for seniors.
 It is a useful site for residents and visitors alike.